samuelvs/proveskill/README.md

 In `back` folder:

 * Execute `docker-compose up -d mysql-service sonarqube`, then verify localhost:9000.
-First login default is `user:admin`, `password:admin`.
-You'll need change password.
+Sonar first login default is `user:admin`, `password:admin`.
+You'll need to change the password.

 * Create a TOKEN in `User -> My Account -> Security -> Generate Tokens`.
 Copy the token and insert in pom.xml `SONAR-USER-TOKER`.